 The purpose of Data Mining is to collect data from disparate sources and get them under one hood.
 Mining is all about collecting data, bringing it to a proper format, processing it, and extracting relevant insights from it.

-Data Mining helps detect trends from heaps of data, predict outcomes, model target audience, and gather insightful information about customer behaviour and sentiments.
+Data Mining helps detect trends from heaps of data, predict outcomes, model target audience, and gather insightful information about customer behavior and sentiments.
 Using these insights, companies can adapt accordingly and offer the best possible services.

 Let’s look at the different Data Mining operations in depth!